-Since Google is responsible for the overall direction of Android as a platform and product, Google maintains the Compatibility Definition Document for each release.
-We draft the CDD for a new Android version in consultation with various OEMs who provide input on its contents.
+Google is responsible for the overall direction of Android as a platform and product, so Google maintains the Compatibility Definition Document (CDD) for each release.
+We draft the CDD for a new Android version in consultation with various OEMs who provide input.

 How long will each Android version be supported for new devices?

-Since Android's code is open source, we can't prevent someone from using an old version to launch a device.
+Android's code is open source, so we can't prevent someone from using an old version to launch a device.
 Instead, Google chooses not to license the Google Play client software for use on versions that are considered obsolete.
-This allows anyone to continue to ship old versions of Android, but those devices won't use the Android name and will exist outside the Android apps ecosystem, just as if they were non-compatible.
+This allows anyone to continue to ship old versions of Android, but those devices won't use the Android name and exist outside of the Android apps ecosystem, just as if they weren't compatible.

 Can a device have a different user interface and still be compatible?

 The Android Compatibility Program determines whether a device can run third-party applications.
-The user interface components shipped with a device (such as home screen, dialer, color scheme, and so on) do not generally have much effect on third-party apps.
-As such, device builders are free to customize the user interface as much as they like.
-The Compatibility Definition Document does restrict the degree to which OEMs may alter the system user interface for areas that do impact third-party apps.
+The user interface components shipped with a device (such as home screen, dialer, and color scheme) don't generally have much effect on third-party apps.
+As such, device builders are free to customize the user interface.
+The Compatibility Definition Document restricts the degree to which OEMs may alter the system user interface for areas that impact third-party apps.

 When are compatibility definitions released for new Android versions?

-Our goal is to release new versions of Android Compatibility Definition Documents (CDDs) once the corresponding Android platform version has converged enough to permit it.
-While we can't release a final draft of a CDD for an Android software version before the first flagship device ships with that software, final CDDs will always be released after the first device.
-However, wherever practical we will make draft versions of CDDs available.
+Our goal is to release a new version of the Android Compatibility Definition Document (CDD) when the corresponding Android platform version has converged enough to permit it.
+While we can't release a final draft of a CDD for an Android software version before the first flagship device ships with that software, final CDDs are always released after the first device.
+However, wherever practical we release draft versions of CDDs.

 How are device manufacturers' compatibility claims validated?

 There is no validation process for Android device compatibility.
-However, if the device is to include Google Play, Google will typically validate the device for compatibility before agreeing to license the Google Play client software.
+However, if the device is to include Google Play, Google typically validates the device for compatibility before agreeing to license the Google Play client software.

 What happens if a device that claims compatibility is later found to have compatibility problems?

-Typically, Google's relationships with Google Play licensees allow us to ask them to release updated system images that fix the problems.Back to top
+Typically, Google's relationships with Google Play licensees allow us to ask the deveice manufacturer to release updated system images that fix the problems.Back to top

 Compatibility Test Suite